-The MSDU Delivery Ratio subfield specifies the MSDU loss requirement and is encoded as defined in Table 9-401s (MSDU Delivery Ratio subfield values).
+(#18048)The MSDU Delivery Ratio subfield specifies the percentage of the MSDUs that are expected to be delivered successfully computed based on the total number of MSDUs indicated by MSDU Count Exponent subfield.
+The MSDU Delivery Ratio subfield is encoded as defined in Table 9-401s (MSDU Delivery Ratio subfield values).

+(#18048)If the Delay Bound field included in the QoS Characteristics element is nonzero, an MSDU is considered delivered successfully only if it is delivered within the indicated delay bound.

 Do you agree to the resolution provided in doc 11-23/xxxxr0 for the following CIDs?